Audit File Reconstruction Checklist

 Step 12: Follow Up if the IRS Rejects Your Reconstruction

 If the IRS examiner states your reconstruction is insufficient, request in writing what additional evidence would be acceptable and what standard they are using.
-Understanding the specific gap allows you to provide targeted additional documentation or consider whether an Offer in
+Understanding the specific gap allows you to provide targeted additional documentation or consider whether an offer in compromise or audit reconsideration is appropriate.

 - Wage garnishment and bank levy release